aditya123473892/wagtail/Managing-Wagtail-translations.md

 ## Generating new source files for translation

 To be done periodically, particularly after any piece of development that involves creating / editing / moving a significant number of translatable strings.
-From `scripts`, run:
+From `./wagtail`, run:

 ```bash
 ./scripts/rebuild-translation-sources.sh